bytescout/pdf-co-api-samples/Add Text And Images To PDF/VB.NET/Add Images to Existing PDF/README.md

-## How to add text and images to PDF in VB.NET with PDF.co Web API

-### How to code in VB.NET to add text and images to PDF with this step-by-step tutorial

-This sample source code below will demonstrate you how to add text and images to PDF in VB.NET.
-PDF.co Web API can add text and images to PDF.
-It can be used from VB.NET.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to add text and images to PDF in VB.NET using PDF.co Web API What is PDF.co Web API?
+It is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-Fast application programming interfaces of PDF.co Web API for VB.NET plus the instruction and the code below will help you quickly learn how to add text and images to PDF.
-This VB.NET sample code is all you need for your app.
-Just copy and paste the code, add references (if needs to) and you are all set!
-Implementing VB.NET application typically includes multiple stages of the software development so even if the functionality works please test it with your data and the production environment.

-Download free trial version of PDF.co Web API from our website with this and other source code samples for VB.NET.

 ## REQUEST FREE TECH SUPPORT